-Continuous shooting speed is at a healthy 11 frames per second, while it’s shutter speed spans from 1/16000 of a second using live view mode.
+Continuous shooting speed is at a healthy 11 frames per second, while its shutter speed spans from 1/16000 of a second using live view mode.
 The Canon 90D also has an impressive video capture resolution of 4K UHD, while also being capable of Full HD 120p video recording.
-To maintain excellent results even when shooting in low light, the Canon camera comes with a DIGIC 8 Image processor which drastically scales down noise or grain, and coupled with a high ISO performance, it helps deliver fine, detailed pictures are sure to leave you impressed.
+To maintain excellent results even when shooting in low light, the Canon camera comes with a DIGIC 8 Image processor, which drastically scales down noise or grain, and coupled with a high ISO performance, it helps deliver fine, detailed pictures that are sure to leave you impressed.

-The main difference between the Canon 90D and its predecessor, the 80D in terms of its body is really just a new 8 way joystick that now makes it easier to adjust the focus point.
-Other than that, the ports are the same, with the 90D having a Mic input, a headphone output, a remote cable, USB 2.0 connector and a HDMI port as well.
+The main difference between the Canon 90D and its predecessor, the 80D in terms of its body is really just a new 8-way joystick that now makes it easier to adjust the focus point.
+Other than that, the ports are the same, with the 90D having a Mic input, a headphone output, a remote cable, a USB 2.0 connector, and an HDMI port as well.

 Launched in 2019, the 90D is a fairly new camera that a lot of enthusiastic DSLR fans are still yet to get their hands on.
-Its high resolution CMOS sensor delivers high quality pictures, and with an ISO range of 100-25600 that’s better than that of the Pentax K-S2 DSLR, your shots look really good even when taken from a distance.
-The 90D camera also employs two type AF systems, and the one that’s used depends on whether you’re shooting through the viewfinder or through live view.
+Its high-resolution CMOS sensor delivers high-quality pictures, and with an ISO range of 100-25600 that’s better than that of the Pentax K-S2 DSLR, your shots look really good even when taken from a distance.
+The 90D camera also employs two types of AF systems, and the one that’s used depends on whether you’re shooting through the viewfinder or live view.
 When you’re using the viewfinder, the camera relies on a 45-point AF system that’s different from the Dual Pixel AF system that’s engaged when using live view mode.